 1. “King Kunta” — Kendrick Lamar

 Throughout “King Kunta” Kendrick Lamar presents himself with the swagger of James Brown, and the confidence of a 70s blaxploitation protagonist.
-Like Lamar finds himself at the top of the rap game, Luke Cage finds himself at a high point in his heroic career at the start of this season.
+As Lamar finds himself at the top of the rap game, Luke Cage finds himself at a high point in his heroic career at the start of the season.

 Feelin’ himself at having defeated his villainous brother Diamondback last season, and finding out his skin is even stronger than before, Luke pushes himself to the limits to deal with the threats facing Harlem.

 “Now I run the game, got the whole world talkin’ / King Kunta, everybody wanna cut the legs off him/ Kunta, black man taking no losses, oh yeah”

 Many refer to Luke Cage as “The Hero of Harlem,” and with this title comes many people wanting a piece of him.
 This can be physically through violence, as in the case of the villains this season, or a piece of him and his celebrity, such as with the average citizens of Harlem.

 Whether at the top as a hero or as a music artist there are always people wanting to take apart from you for their personal gain and/or satisfaction.
 In the analysis of “King Kunta” on the lyric database Genius, it states, “’King Kunta’ is an oxymoron — Kendrick’s simultaneously oppressed like a slave and dominant like a king.
 In other words:

 A More Compelling Protagonist In Luke Cage